Former CIA Employee Edward Snowden Links Israel Spyware Pegasus To Khashoggi Killing

 The software can essentially turn a target’s smartphone into a spying device.
 Citing Canadian internet security think tank Citizen Lab, Snowden claimed that Pegasus had been installed on the phone of another Saudi dissident who was in contact with Khashoggi.

-He said that this may have helped track the journalist and lure him to the consulate without leaving an evidence.
+He said that this may have helped track the journalist and lure him to the consulate without leaving any evidence.

 “How did they know what his intentions were?
 How did they decide he was someone they needed to act against that he was worth the risk?”
 Snowden asked, adding that Khashoggi’s friends and contacts were bugged using the software.